 Joseph Klein (c.1869-1943) and Hannah Dora Haupt (c.1873-1953) immigrated separately to Pittsburgh from Hungary between 1882 and 1890 and married in August 1892.
 They had seven children, Sidney, Frances, Virginia, Edward, Ruth, Samuel and Lillian.

-Shortly after their wedding, Joseph and Hannah Klein opened Klein’s Kosher Café, a restaurant on Fifth Avenue in Uptown that served home-cooked Hungarian meals.
+In 1900, Joseph and Hannah Klein opened Klein’s Kosher Café, a restaurant on Fifth Avenue in Uptown that served home-cooked Hungarian meals.
 The Klein family lived above the Fifth Avenue location and operated the restaurant as a family business.
 The children ran the restaurant as their parents aged.

 Over the next four decades, the restaurant moved downtown, added seafood to the menu and stopped being a kosher establishment.
 In 1935, Klein’s Restaurant and Sea Food House moved to its final location on 330 Fourth Avenue.
 The air-conditioned space was designed by a New York interior decorator and billed in the American Jewish Outlook as “easily the most beautiful dining room between New York and Chicago.”
 The updated façade included an 18-foot green sign bearing a large red neon lobster with an animated claw that opened and closed.
 The renovated restaurant stayed open until 1 a.m. and advertised itself as “New!
 Modern!
 Different!”

 Sidney Klein (c.1895-1963) worked at Klein’s his entire life and was a co-owner by the time he died and left his interest in the company to his son, John Klein, according to newspaper accounts at the time.

 Frances Klein (1895-1971) married Joseph Gold.